Dhruv-NNT/Generative-AI-and-NLP-Projects/README.md

 ## Conclusion

-The **Advanced NLP Projects** repository demonstrates the application of cutting-edge NLP techniques across various domains.
+The **Generative AI and NLP Projects** repository demonstrates the application of cutting-edge NLP techniques across various domains.
 Each project provides a unique perspective on solving complex NLP tasks, showcasing the potential and versatility of modern NLP frameworks.

 For detailed information and setup instructions, please refer to the individual README files for each project.
 If you have any questions or feedback, feel free to reach out to the project contributors.